DrPintoThe2nd/SCINKD/README.md

   3. This density is then identifiable by isolating haplotype-specific kmer densities and comparing within and between both haplotypes.

 The current implementation of this tool uses meryl to count and negate kmers from two genomic haplotypes.
-Previous implementations relied on multiple piecemeal programs that tooks upwards of 5 hours to complete, the current version (0.2) should take <30 minutes from takeoff to touchdown.
+Previous implementations relied on multiple piecemeal programs that tooks upwards of 5 hours to complete, the current version (0.2) should take ~30 minutes from takeoff to touchdown.

-Running on the provided test data reported these times upon successful completion:
+Running on the provided test data on a local machine reported these times upon successful completion:
 ```
 real    18m44.287s
 user    31m44.943s